muggy8/improbable/have-and-havenot/dJTdszpJ.md

 I landed a short way away and immediately bounced right back towards Amanda.

+I wanted a break but my body said no.

-She kept her eyes on me during this whole maneuver.
+Amanda was able to keep her eyes on me during this whole maneuver as I did the same to her.

 I threw a punch at her as I approached.

 She didn't react much or maybe couldn't.

+I put everything I got into the punch.

-My fist landed right into her gut.
+My fist landed right into her gut, another impact reverberated inside me again.

-But she didn't budge much while absorbing my entire strike.
+But she didn't budge much.

-Immediately after, I kicked the ground and backflipped over Amanda.
+Before I could think, my leg kicked the ground and I backflipped over Amanda.

-Upon landing, I used the momentum of my jump to swing around for a low sweep.
+Upon landing, my body used the momentum of my jump to swing around for a low sweep.

-My sweep caught Amanda as she turned around.
+My sweep caught both of us by surprise.

-She fell to the ground.
+Amanda fell to the ground.

+I blinked.

 Still spinning with the momentum, I grabbed Amanda as she fell and made an attempt to throw her in the direction of my spin.

-But she planted her feet into the ground in time to only get flipped over.
+But my shock at my own body's movements slowed by just enough that Amanda was able to plant her feet into the ground, avoiding the throw and only got flipped over.

+Amanda's face was rapidly approaching the floor now as regret washed over me.

-Amanda was about to land face-first into the ground but she caught her fall with her arms.
+But just as Amanda was about to land face-first into the ground, she caught her fall with her arms.

-I took this opportunity to kick at her full force.

-Instead of getting kicked off the stage, Amanda caught my kick with her body.
+I let out a sigh at another disaster was avoided but Amanda was already on the move.

+On the ground next to my foot, Amanda took the moment of my relief as her moment to strike

-She curled up around my leg and had a firm grip on me.
+Faster than my experience pack could react, she curled up around one of my legs and grip it firmly.

 I desperately tried to shake her off with no success.

-Soon enough, she got a hold of my other leg.
+Soon enough, she got a hold of both my legs.

 After that point, she was able to push me to the ground.